Continue Shopping

 Where are HEPA filters used?

 Like in the Manhattan Project, HEPA filters were originally intended to be used in lab and factory settings.
-Today, they’ve also made their way into consumer products, including cars, vacuum cleaners, and—you guessed it—air purifiers.
+But these super-effective filters have come a long way from their top-secret origins.

 Learn more about how Airmega is changing the way we breathe, and stay up to date on the latest news by signing up for our newsletter.